bloominstituteoftechnology/Sprint-Challenge--Algorithms/Analysis_Answers.md

 2. Could you make your algorithm run in better time?
 If so, how?

 3. What is the space complexity of the `heapsort` function?
 Recall that your implementation should return a new array with the sorted data.
-What would be the space complexity if your function instead altered the input array?
+(Also remember that the size of the input array passed to the `heapsort()` function does _not_ contribute to the size complexity.)

+   Most online sources say that the space complexity of heapsort is `O(1)`.
+What would we have to change in our code to get there?